Yuiko-tsr/unit-3/Project/Manaha'sCrepeStore.md

 from kivymd.uix.dialog import MDDialog from dateutil.relativedelta import relativedelta
 ```
 The code imports several libraries that will be used to build the Crepe Store application.
+The kivymd library is used to build the graphical user interface (GUI) of the application, which will be user-friendly and easy to navigate and allows the code to identify what type of variable is being used and the datetime library allows us to access the current time to specify the time when the order was placed.

 ## DatabaseWorker
+The class called Database_Worker that initializes a connection to a SQLite database with the given name.
+It abstract away the details of connecting to a database, allowing the developer to interact with the database through a simplified interface.
+This will allow me to focus on the more complex and important aspects of the application, such as the user interface and functionality.

+This class will be useful in the implementation of my application as it allows for a simplified and organized way to store and retrieve data related to the food items stored in the Crepe Store.

 ```.py
 class DatabaseWorker:
     def __init__(self, name:str):